zaksabeast/PokemonRNGGuides/guides/HeartGold and SoulSilver/Cute Charm.md

 * Then open PokeFinder and Pandora's Box.
 Input all the necessary informations with the correct PID.
 * RNG the TID / SID on a fresh save.
 * Progress enough to get a cute charm / get one as early as possible
 * Go to an area with a Machop and search for a Shiny.
-It's important to search with the right lead on PokeFinder !
+It's important to search with the Cute Charm lead on PokeFinder !
 * RNG it.

 ```